vvscode/docs/docs/sms/sms-other/sms-other-sinch-campaing-user-guide.md

 ---
-title: "Sinch Campaign Manager User Guide"
+title: Sinch Campaign Manager User Guide
-excerpt: ""
+excerpt: ''
 ---
 The purpose of this Guide is to briefly describe usage of the Campaign Manager Portal.